-Return Link Service (RLS) Location Protocol[§].
+Return Link Service (RLS) Location Protocol[†].
 This location protocol is for use with the long message format.
-The beacon identification data is provided in 18 bits of PDF-1 where the first two bits define the beacon type and the remaining 16 bits are nationally defined.
-Position data, to 2-minute resolution, is given in PDF-1, with position offsets to 4-second resolution in PDF-2.
+The beacon identification data is provided in 26 bits of PDF-1 where the first two bits define the beacon type and the remaining 24 bits define the RLS truncated TAC number and serial number.
+Position data, to 30-minute resolution, is given in PDF-1, with position offsets to 4-second resolution in PDF-2.
+PDF-2 also contains six supplementary data bits which contain RLS data.